microsoft/MLOS/README.md

     # this will install just the optimizer component with emukit support:
     pip install dist/mlos_core-0.1.0-py3-none-any.whl[emukit]

-    # this will install just the optimizer component with skopt support:
+    # this will install just the optimizer component with flaml support:
-    pip install dist/mlos_core-0.1.0-py3-none-any.whl[skopt]
+    pip install dist/mlos_core-0.1.0-py3-none-any.whl[flaml]
     ```

     ```sh